GtkWidget is the base class all widgets in GTK derive from.

 - public bool get_realized ()

-Determines whether this is realized.
+Determines whether the widget is realized.

 - public bool get_receives_default ()

-Determines whether this is always treated
+Determines whether the widget is always treated as the default widget within

-as the default widget within its toplevel when it has the focus, even if another widget is the default.
+its toplevel when it has the focus, even if another widget is the default.

 - public virtual SizeRequestMode get_request_mode ()